 The operating specifications of 62000P Series DC Power Supply are listed below.
-Besides the specifications specified particularly, all specifications are tested following the standard test procedure of Chroma (test condition: 25 ± 5 °C and under resistance load).
+Besides the specifications specified particularly, all specifications are tested following the standard test procedure of Chroma.
+(It is suggested to warm up 10 minutes or more to begin the tests.
+The test condition is $25 \pm 5^{\circ}$ C and under resistance load).